Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Synthesis: Trade-offs Across the Reviewed Literature

 \subsection{The Insufficiency of Reactive Baselines}

-Within the specific domain of hydrogen rail and heavy goods vehicles (HGVs), the current standard for Energy Management Strategies (EMS) relies heavily on static, rule-based logic.
-For example, foundational systems outlined in the 2013 thesis, \cite{hydrogen_as_energy_carrier}, utilise backward simulation paired with rigid rule-based strategies, such as simple thermostat-style control of the fuel cell, to manage the power split.

-While more advanced reactive controllers exist, such as the Equivalent Consumption Minimization Strategy (ECMS), they fundamentally struggle with unpredictable operational constraints.
-ECMS relies on tuning an 'equivalence factor' to balance fuel and battery usage, a process typically optimised for standard, flat drive cycles.
-When subjected to the severe, highly variable topographical changes and unpredictable grid limits of long-distance freight routes, ECMS frequently requires complex, continuous recalibration.
+The current standard for many Energy Management Strategies (EMS) in heavy-duty rail relies on static, rule-based logic, such as simple thermostat-style control of onboard buffers to manage power splits.
+More advanced reactive controllers such as the Equivalent Consumption Minimisation Strategy (ECMS) exist, but the literature reports that they struggle with unpredictable operational constraints.
+ECMS relies on tuning an "equivalence factor" to balance fuel and battery usage, a process typically optimised for standard, flat drive cycles.
+When subjected to severe, highly variable topographical changes and unpredictable grid limits of long-distance routes, ECMS requires complex, continuous recalibration.

 A recent comparative study \cite{cooptimization} illustrates this limitation.
 The authors demonstrated that while separating the speed trajectory from the energy management system (sequential optimisation) is fast enough for real-time implementation on flat roads, combining them into a predictive "co-optimisation" framework yields up to 24.2\% energy savings on hilly terrain.
-Therefore, heavy-duty mixed fleets cannot rely on reactive rules; they require a proactive approach that anticipates upcoming route physics.
+The literature thus indicates that heavy-duty mixed fleets cannot rely on reactive rules alone; they require a proactive approach that anticipates upcoming route physics.